-- In a small bowl or glass jar, mix dark soy sauce, light soy sauce, fish sauce, sesame oil, honey, rice wine vinegar until well combined.
+- In a small bowl or glass jar, mix dark soy sauce, less-sodium soy sauce, fish sauce, sesame oil, honey, rice wine vinegar until well combined.
 Set aside

 - Heat the vegetable oil in a large skillet over medium-high heat, stir in the garlic, shallots and chilies mixture.
 Keep stirring to prevent burning for about 5-10 seconds.

 - Stir in the bell peppers and carrots.
 Cook and stir frequently for about 2-3 minutes or until tender.
 Stir in the spaghetti, keep stirring for about 10 seconds and add the stir fry sauce.